 Instructions

 Combine the almond flour, salt, baking soda, garlic powder, and egg.
 Knead them into a dough.
-Place the dough between two parchment paper sheets and roll it into a circle.
+Place the dough between two sheets of parchment paper and roll it into a circle.

 Bake the crust for about 8 minutes at 400°F. Allow to cool in the pan for 5 minutes.
 Top the crust with pizza sauce, cheese, and any other toppings.